 Only 37.0% of students graduate on time.
 Georgia Tech is way ahead of the pack on that mark with a 41.1% on-time graduation rate.
 At least 85.0% of the instructors at Georgia Tech have full-time hours, so they have ample time to give attention to their students.
 For details, check out the college scorecard.

 Carnegie Mellon University is a great decision for individuals interested in an Electrical Engineering major.
 Students from the electrical engineering major at Carnegie Mellon University get 27.5% more than the standard college grad with the same degree.
 Based in Pittsburgh, Pennsylvania, this institution is a very good option for students who enjoy the thrill of a significant city.

 Given that 40.8% of Carnegie Mellon's campus originates from outside the United States, you are going to have many chances to befriend undergraduates from all over the world.
 Concerned that you can't afford Carnegie Mellon University?
 Don’t allow that to stop you from submitting an application since 52.0% of students get financial help.
 If you're interested in finding out more, you will find every one of Carnegie Mellon University's rankings here.

 Duke University is a great option for students pursuing an Electrical Engineering degree.
 Graduates from the electrical engineering degree program at Duke University make 21.3% more than the average graduate in this field.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.

 California Institute of Technology is among your top options if you want to study Electrical Engineering.
-Ee majors from California Institute of Technology receive an earnings boost of approximately 17.1% above the average earnings of electrical engineering graduates.
+Graduates of the ee program earn an average of $71,477 in their early career salary and $121,662 in their mid-career salary.
 Positioned in Pasadena, California, this school is a strong choice for students who enjoy the exhilaration of a substantial city.